ROCm/hipBLASLt/docs/ext-reference.rst

 Get all algorithms
 ------------------

-Get all algorithms lets users to get all the algorithms of a specific problem type.
-It requires the transpose of A, B, the data type of the inputs, and the compute type.
+Get all algorithms allows you to get all the algorithms for a specific problem type.
+It requires the transpose of A, B, data type of the inputs, and the compute type.

 .. code-block:: c++